hotdog1987/todoMeanApp/README.md

 # todoMeanApp
-This is the Todo list app in complete MEAN stack. users
+This is the Todo list app in complete MEAN stack.

-roles: read access and write access

-todo list of users
+What it should do?

-3 users:
+3 Users:

-1. user who logs in is owner of task he creates
-2. Logged in user creates task.
-3. Assigns another user #2 read access and assigns user #3 r/w access
+UserOne, UserTwo and UserThree with permissions as r/w, r, r/w respectively.

+1. UserOne can create, update, delete tasks
-4. User #2 can only read the task created by #1
+2. UserTwo can only read the task created by other users
-5. User #3 can make changes to the tasks.
+3. UserThree can make changes to the tasks.
+4. Initial load of the page will let you create users in mongodb once.

 Angular:

-1st page: New task page -> new state to create task Task list:
-1. Add new task
-2. Click on a task to edit it.
-Title and description are editable
+1st page:
+To create users in db

+2nd page:
+For login users

+3rd page:
+For selection whether to view the tasks or create/view tasks

+4th page:
+For adding a task

+5th page:
+For viewing/updating tasks